Mrmutundisi/BONIPHACE-MD/README.md

 The WhatsApp Bot BONIPHACE-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

-🌟 THANK YOU FOR CHOOSING BONIPHACE-MD 🌟
+🌟 THANK YOU FOR CHOOSING HACKER MD 🌟
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

 ## DEVELOPERS :